sameer-m-dev/Regression-with-Automatic-Differentiation-in-TensorFlow/README.md

 # Regression with Automatic Differentiation in TensorFlow

-We will accomplish he final task by completing each task in the project:
+We will accomplish the final task by completing each task in the project:

 * <b>Task 1</b>: Introduction
 * <b>Task 2</b>: Tensor Constants